pytorch/pytorch/torch/multiprocessing/multiprocessing.md

 Consumer's side wraps received data into the different structure CudaIPCReceivedData.
 On destruction, it takes care of decreasing reference count to the received tensor.

-# CUDA IPC best practices.
+# CUDA IPC Best practices

 1. Release memory ASAP in the consumer.